podio-community/podio-php/README.markdown

     Podio::authenticate('password', array('username' => $username, 'password' => $password));

     // Upload file
-    $file_id = PodioFile::upload('/path/to/myimage.png', 'myimage.png');
+    $file = PodioFile::upload('/path/to/myimage.png', 'myimage.png');

     // Post status message
     $space_id = MY_SPACE_ID;
-    $file_ids = array((int)$file_id);
+    $file_ids = array((int)$file->id);
     $status = PodioStatus::create($space_id, array('value' => 'This has an image attached', 'file_ids' => $file_ids));

 # A note on versions
 This is the third revision of the Podio PHP Client and it is very different than previous versions.
 If you are familiar with older versions almost everything have changed.
-If you need the older version it is available as a download at [https://github.com/podio/podio-php/tags](https://github.com/podio/podio-php/tags).
+If you need the older version it is available as a download at [https://github.com/podio/podio-php/zipball/v2](https://github.com/podio/podio-php/zipball/v2).
 It will not be updated and bugs will not be fixed.